Camila-Ribeiro/Body-Balance_Milestone-Project/README.md

 #### HTML

-- [W3C HTML Validator](https://validator.w3.org/) - `Text not allowed in elements in this context. - errors due to Jinja`
+- [W3C HTML Validator](https://validator.w3.org/) - `The W3C Validator tool doesn't recognize the Jinja templating, which has resulted in it showing a lot of errors in relation to the Jinja code.`

 #### CSS